EcoBlockLabs/ecoblock-tutorials/packages/address-table/README.md

 # Address Table Demo

-The Address table is a precompiled contract on Arbitrum for registering addresses which are then retrievable by an integer index; this saves gas by minimizing precious calldata required to input an address as a parameter.
+The Address table is a precompiled contract on EcoBlock for registering addresses which are then retrievable by an integer index; this saves gas by minimizing precious calldata required to input an address as a parameter.

 This demo shows a simple contract with affordances to retrieve an address from a contract by its index in the address table, and a client-side script to pre-register the given address (if necessary).